Why there is no data for Equatorial Guinea?

 Can I contribute to MappingForRights ?

 In principle, yes.
-We welcome contributions of relevant geo-referenced data or other information which supports informed planning and decision-making regarding forests and forest communities and we remain open to ideas and potential collaborations for how we can achieve a more sustainable and equitable management of forest lands and resources.
+We welcome contributions of relevant geo-referenced data or other information which supports informed planning and decision-making regarding forests and forest communities and we remain open to ideas and potential collaborations to help achieve a more sustainable and equitable management of forest lands and resources.
 The Mapping for Rights platform has been built on Open Source software which enables the database to be expanded and adapted to include new data that will support this aim.

 Have you engaged with any Governments about the content of the database?